PolarGoose/BluetoothDevicePairing/README.md

 * Pair and connect to a device using its mac address: `BluetoothDevicePairing.exe pair --mac 12:34:56:78:9A:BC`
 * Pair and connect to a device using its name: `BluetoothDevicePairing.exe pair --name "name of device"`
 * Pair and connect to a device using its name/mac and device type: `BluetoothDevicePairing.exe pair --name "name of device" --type BluetoothLE`
+* Pair and connect to a device using its name/mac and pin code: `BluetoothDevicePairing.exe pair --mac 12:34:56:78:9A:BC --pin 1234`
 * Unpair a device using its mac address: `BluetoothDevicePairing.exe unpair --mac 12:34:56:78:9A:BC`
 * Unpair a device using its name: `BluetoothDevicePairing.exe unpair --name "name of device"`
 * Unpair a device using its name/mac and device type: `BluetoothDevicePairing.exe unpair --mac 12:34:56:78:9A:BC --type Bluetooth`